Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 - [`lodash`](https://lodash.com/docs/4.17.15) is a popular library which simplifies working with arrays, numbers, objects & strings
 - [`swr`](https://swr.vercel.app/) provides us with the `useSWR` hook, a powerful tool to fetch and cache data

-We're going to use both the [Orca](https://www.orca.so/) and [Jupiter](https://jup.ag) software development kit (SDK) in this project.
+We're going to use the [Jupiter](https://jup.ag) software development kit (SDK) in this project.
 Keep in mind that as of this writing, Jupiter does not support Solana's devnet.
-Orca currently does support devnet, although there is a discrepancy between their prices and Pyth's.
-You'll see these imports in the file [`components/protocols/pyth/lib/swap.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/lib/swap.tsx), which we will get to in the next step.
-For now, just be aware of them:
+You'll see the imports in the file [`components/protocols/pyth/lib/swap.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/lib/swap.tsx), which we will get to in the next step.

 - [`@jup-ag/core`](https://docs.jup.ag/jupiter-core/using-jupiter-core#usage) the Jupiter SDK enables us to create our `JupiterSwapClient`
-- [`@orca-so/sdk`](https://github.com/orca-so/typescript-sdk#orca-typescript-sdk) the Orca SDK enables us to create our `OrcaSwapClient`

 # 💎 Interfaces and Constants

 Next up, we need to define some important interfaces and constants:

 - `WalletBalance` relates to our mock wallet implementation.
-This holds the balances we'll use in out **mock wallet**.
+This holds the balances we'll use in our **mock wallet**.
 - An `Order` contains the necessary information to carry out a swap: If it is a buy or sell, the size of the swap, and the relevant tokens.
-  - We also need to specify the mint addresses of the tokens we want to swap.
+- We also need to specify the [mint addresses](https://spl.solana.com/token#finding-all-token-accounts-for-a-specific-mint) of the tokens we want to swap.
-  - The reason we need the Orca token's address is because swap routing on devnet uses the Orca token as an intermediate exchange: SOL -> ORCA -> USDC.
 - We're specifying the decimals, to ease our on the fly calculations 😅.
 Notice that we're `export`ing these so that they can be accessed by our other components.
 They'll pop up again further ahead in the Pathway, when we're displaying the order book.

 ```typescript